s1sun/Coding_Challenge/README.md

 The binary file "sixtysix.B" contains 352,236 bytes.
 Each segment is 6 bytes long, resulting in a total of 58,706 segments.
 Referencing "sixtysix_original.csv," each segment in "sixtysix.B" consists of a pair of values: <mass (2 bytes), intensity (4 bytes)>.

-The detailed information for the raw data listed in the table below:
+The detailed information for the A binary data listed in the table below:
 | Name                             | Bytes       | Byte order        | Format   |
 | -------------------------------- | ----------- | ----------------- | -------- |
 | A file(5432 segments)            | 54320       |                   |          |